mrxdevil404/Backup_MakE/README.md

   3. Upload Specific Extention In Your Device like .py
   4. Check New Files Which has Specific Extention To Upload
   5. Fix Problems Related Ti Logic Errors
-If You Want To Turn Off to sound edit in voice.txt make value 0 Not Delete It ..
+  6. If you face error when you convert to .exe delete dir .git If You Want To Turn Off to sound edit in voice.txt make value 0 Not Delete It ..
 For Any Explains Contact Me:
 https://www.facebook.com/Error404.0040